SAHOWI/SAHOWI.github.io/index.md

 Interested in
 1. C / C++
 2. Java
-3. Python (as all the kid's are doing it now, I have to do it to, right?)
+3. Python (as all the kid's are doing it now, I have to do it too, right?)

 Follow (nearly) all around I/IoT, Autonomous Driving/Flying, ...